 This section highlights some projects around Hugo that are independently developed.
 These tools try to extend the functionality of our static site generator or help you to get started.

-Take a look at this list of migration tools if you currently use other logging tools like Jekyll or WordPress but intend to switch to Hugo instead.
+Take a look at this list of migration tools if you currently use other blogging tools like Jekyll or WordPress but intend to switch to Hugo instead.
 They’ll take care to export your content into Hugo-friendly formats.

-Tumblr to Hugo - A migration tool that converts each of your Tumblr posts to a content file with a proper title and path.
+A migration tool that converts each of your Tumblr posts to a content file with a proper title and path.
 Furthermore, “Tumblr to Hugo” creates a CSV file with the original URL and the new path on Hugo, to help you setup the redirections.

 A tool that helps you convert BlogML xml file to Hugo Markdown files.
 Users need to take care of links to attachments and images by themselves.
 This helps the blogs that export BlogML files (e.g. BlogEngine.NET) transform to hugo sites easily.